jsoma/tabletop/README.md

-# **Tabletop!** (gives spreadsheets legs)
+# **Tabletop.js** (gives spreadsheets legs)

-**Tabletop** takes a Google Spreadsheet and makes it easily accessible through JavaScript.
+**Tabletop.js** takes a Google Spreadsheet and makes it easily accessible through JavaScript.
 With zero dependencies!

-Tabletop easily integrates Google Spreadsheets with Backbone.js, Handlebars, and anything else that is hip and cool.
+Tabletop.js easily integrates Google Spreadsheets with Backbone.js, Handlebars, and anything else that is hip and cool.
 It will also help you make new friends and play jazz piano.

 ### Like how easy?

     function init() {
       Tabletop.init( { key: '0AmYzu_s7QHsmdDNZUzRlYldnWTZCLXdrMXlYQzVxSFE',
-                       callback: function(data) { console.log(data) },
+                       callback: function(data, tabletop) { console.log(data) },
                        simpleSheet: true } )
     }